 Anxious and scared cats prefer small spaces

-To help him feel safe we placed the carrier that he hid in into our spare bathroom and covered the carrier with a blanket with a small opening on the front.
+To help him feel safe we placed the carrier that he hid in our spare bathroom and covered the carrier with a blanket with a small opening on the front.
 This helps cats feel more secure.
-I also purchased a cat tree (this one HERE), plugged in Feliway (HERE) and a white noise machine (HERE).
+I also purchased a cat tree (this one HERE), plugged in Feliway (HERE), and a white noise machine (HERE).
 The noises of our busy family left him terrified and I wanted him to get used to our home and people gradually.

 After giving him his own space in our guest bathroom I heard and noticed that he started to come out at night when we were asleep to sit on the cat tree and use the litter box but he remained fearful and in hiding when anyone entered the room.

 I spent time each day with him while working on the computer or watching Netflix in the evenings.
 I’d also softly spoke to him while he was hiding without making eye contact.
 This daily routine usually works for a lot of other scared cats to make them trust you.
 Not so much in Anthony’s case.
 He remained fearful while occasionally trying to scratch and bite me when I placed food in front of him.
 I know that there isn’t a specific amount of time that it takes to coax a cat out of hiding and some need a lot longer than others.
 But after he lived with us for about 5 weeks with no signs of improvement and severe diarrhea due to assumed stress, I decided to take him to the veterinarian to treat diarrhea and have him looked at to make sure there wasn’t another reason for his constant fear and hiding.

 Medication in tough cases